-In the past decade, it seems that the number of students choosing to pursue internal medicine in medical school has decreased.
-A combination of passion, money, schooling and rank all play a part in this decline.
-Though the specialty is often overlooked in medical school, internists are the first person patients rely on for decades of medical care.
-It’s a fulfilling, interesting career path.
+In the past decade, it seems that the number of students choosing to pursue Internal Medicine in medical school has decreased.
+A combination of passion, money, schooling, and rank all play a part in this decline.
+Though the specialty is often overlooked in medical school, internists are the first physician’s patients rely on for decades of medical care.
+It’s a fulfilling and interesting career path.
+If you’re a medical student and are asking yourself, “Why choose Internal Medicine?” stay tuned as this blog will answer your long-awaited question.

 Internal Medicine Outlook